-This set of Biology Multiple Choice Questions & Answers (MCQs) focuses on “Plant Diseases and their Control”.
+This set of Class 12 Biology Chapter 9 Multiple Choice Questions & Answers (MCQs) focuses on “Plant Diseases and their Control”.

 1. Which of the following is not a method by which pathogens affect the yield of crops?